pilipb/pilipb/README.md

 I'm a final year engineering design student at the University of Bristol

 The repositories in my profile focus on
- - mathematical modelling - DP4
+ - transport modelling methods - transport_modelling
  - optimisation methods (namely evolutionary) - DP4 / optimisation / AI
  - AI and machine learning - AI
  - scientific computing - PDE and ODE problems